VMX FINANCE COCIERGE

 2. Don’t rely on what agents say

-Agents and marketing materials are designed to present the property in the best light.
-Statements like “this can be extended” or “the tenant is solid” mean nothing unless they are written into the contract.
+Agents and marketing materials are designed to present properties in the best light.
+Statements like “this can be extended” or “the tenant is solid” mean nothing unless they are included in the contract.
 Always verify independently and ensure anything important is documented.

 3. Get your finance sorted first